Georges-Elia Sarfati

-Georges-Elia Sarfati is a philosopher, linguist, poet, and an existentialist psychoanalyst, author of written works in the domains of ethics, Jewish thought, social criticism, and discourse analysis.
+Georges-Elia Sarfati ([saʁfati]; born 20 October 1957) is a Tunisian-born French philosopher, linguist, poet, and an existentialist psychoanalyst, author of written works in the domains of ethics, Jewish thought, social criticism, and discourse analysis.
 He has translated Viktor E. Frankl.
 He is the grand-nephew of the sociologist Gaston Bouthoul.
+He is a university professor (of French linguistics), member of the teaching staff of the Elie Wiesel Center for Jewish Studies, and educational director of the University Center Sigmund Freud in Paris.

 Biography

-G.-E. Sarfati (born in Tunis, 20 October 1957) is a University professor (French linguistic), member of the teaching staff of the Elie Wiesel Center for Jewish Studies, and educational director of the University Center Sigmund Freud in Paris.
-In 1989, he presented a doctorate thesis under the supervision of Oswald Ducrot at the School for Advanced Studies in the Social Sciences (Paris).
+In 1989, he presented a doctoral thesis under the supervision of Oswald Ducrot at the School for Advanced Studies in the Social Sciences (Paris).
 In 1996, he was appointed as a research supervisor at the University Sorbonne-Paris IV.
-He is also a graduate of the Salomon Schechter Institute (Jerusalem, Israel), he has a doctorate in Hebrew and Jewish Studies at the University of Strasbourg.
+He is also a graduate of the Salomon Schechter Institute (Jerusalem, Israel), and he has a doctorate in Hebrew and Jewish Studies at the University of Strasbourg.

-Main ideas
+Thought

-Aware of the persistence of the "jewish question" in Europe, following Leon Poliakov, and Jean-Pierre Faye, he is – as well as P.-A. Taguieff and S. Trigano – one of the first intellectual to diagnose the emergence of new anti-Semitism through its cultural, ideological, and political variations.
-The contemporary expression of judeophobia doesn't solely stem from the recycling of the conspiracy theory, it builds upon its establishment in the history of mentalities and speeches.
-Its platitudes are defining a "negative judeocentrism", related to the spread of the post-modern ideology, characterized by the obviousness of the conformists.
-The anti-zionist rhetoric, genuinely a part of popular culture, especially in France, is one of the main characteristics of contemporary pseudo-progressivism.
+Aware of the persistence of the "Jewish question" in Europe, following Leon Poliakov, and Jean-Pierre Faye, he is, as well as P.-A. Taguieff and S. Trigano, one of the first intellectuals to diagnose the emergence of new anti-Semitism through its cultural, ideological, and political variations.
+The contemporary expression of Judeophobia doesn't solely stem from the recycling of the conspiracy theory, it builds upon its establishment in the history of mentalities and speeches.
+Its platitudes are defining a "negative Judeocentrism", related to the spread of the post-modern ideology, characterized by the obviousness of the conformists.
+The anti-Zionist rhetoric, genuinely a part of popular culture, especially in France, is one of the main characteristics of contemporary pseudo-progressivism.

-The denunciation of that state of affairs doubles up as a critic of post-genocidal ideology, whereby memory of the Shoah serves as an identity to the survivors of the big slaughter, isolating their dignity as victims, under the express condition that they demonstrate no sympathy towards Israel.
+The denunciation of that state of affairs doubles up as a critique of post-genocidal ideology, whereby memory of the Shoah serves as an identity to the survivors of the big slaughter, isolating their dignity as victims, under the express condition that they demonstrate no sympathy towards Israel.
 Ignorance of Jewish culture is based on three parameters: the biased teaching of Jewish history at school, partial and biased information processing, and exclusive media focus on the conflict in the Middle East.

 The history of psychological warfare based upon the examination of rhetorical disinformation, propaganda("totalitarian" or "commercial") rests in principle on the inversion of values, and the strategic designation of a "scapegoat."
 After two millennia of cultural development, it is not surprising that Jewish symbolism has been subject to all types of distortions.
 The first lessons of the Jewish Bible (the concepts of the individual, free choice, equality in human dignity, justice, love for neighbors, moral obligation towards everything alien, in the categories of hope and utopia) have been subverted into their opposite, through ideological discourse.
 This can be seen from the infamous stereotypes that prevailed in the Middle Ages to modern accusations of "communitarianism", "racism", and "cruelty".